 I started my journey following Christ when I was in my twenties (a long time ago.)
 It has been an adventure – and I am not and adventurous person!
 It all started when I heard and believed the Gospel.
 It continued as I made a commitment, after graduating college, to follow Him wherever He led.
 It grew as I attended a Bible Institute in Pennsylvania for three years.
 It was a “faith school,” which meant it did not charge any room, board, or tuition.
 I really learned a lot about both faith and works (mopping floors, gutting chickens, etc.) there!
 Best of all, after graduating, I married a beautiful classmate and we travelled to the Philippines as missionaries a few months after that.

 During our twenty years among those amazing people we had five children, helped another missionary start a three-year on-campus Bible Institute, assisted on a couple church plants, and worked with very dedicated national pastors and missionaries in preaching the gospel there.
 I also administrated and taught at the school we started while Wendi, my wife home-schooled our growing brood (she also taught a course at the Bible Institute.)

 After returning home permanently, I became principal of a K-12 Christian school for five years, and eventually pastored the church to which it was connected for four more years.
 After the kids grew up, Wendi and I moved to Texas (a dream we had for a long time) and loved our life there – it was like a three-year honeymoon!

 The honeymoon ended abruptly when I came home to find that my beloved Wendi had suddenly passed into eternity and I was now in a place I never thought I would be – a widower.
-I since have moved back up north, closer to the children and grandchildren (latest count – 10, soon to be 11) and have started to pursue, more seriously, a passion I have had since a child – to write.
+I since have moved back up north, closer to the children and grandchildren (latest count – 11) and have started to pursue, more seriously, a passion I have had since a child – to write.